 A little credit should be given to Mr Lawrence, too!
 The voice actor of Plankton was actually a writer and storyboard artist on the show before landing the role of Plankton- and what an impressive voice it is!

 Like Tom Kenny, Roger Bumpass displays superb emotional range when he lends his voice to the character Squiward.
-His voice acting in episodes like "Pizza Delivery" really pack an emotional punch.
+His voice acting in episodes like "Dying for Pie" really pack an emotional punch.

 In "Squidtastic Voyage", Patrick thinks that the entire world growing is more likely than the sub he and Spongebob are in shrinking.
 Well, in an episode of Phineas and Ferb, the Reset Button of Baljeet's watermelon (and Candace) being 50 feet tall is pressed via a gas that makes everything grow 50 times their normal size affecting the entire universe.